Transport Planning & Optimisation

 - Contract negotiations and awarding the contract

-The Project Team - The process can take a lot of time and requires expertise and resource.
+The process can take a lot of time and requires expertise and resource.
 A project team should be established.
-Many members of the team will contribute only part time as they have their “day jobs” to do in operations or IT etc. If particular expertise is required consideration should be given to using external support.
+Many members of the team will contribute only part-time as they have their “day jobs” to do in operations or IT etc. If particular expertise is required consideration should be given to using external support.

-Identifying Appropriate Contractors - Purpose of a tender is to obtain accurate competitive quotations from serious suppliers who are capable of delivering the service your business requires.
+The purpose of a tender is to obtain accurate competitive quotations from serious service providers who are capable of delivering the service your business requires.
 Three such quotations would be the absolute minimum you need, but five or six would be better allowing you to shortlist a preferred two or three for final discussions.

-You might from experience or knowledge of your industry know suitable suppliers, otherwise look at members of an appropriate trade body or seek outside advice.
-However you have identified potential suppliers you should then establish that they are interested and have the capability to both respond to your tender and fulfil the contract prior to issuing the actual tender documents.
+You might know suitable suppliers from experience or knowledge of your industry, otherwise, look at members of an appropriate trade body or seek outside advice.
+After you have identified potential suppliers, you should then establish that they are interested and have the capability to both respond to your tender and fulfil the contract prior to issuing the actual tender documents.

 This could be done by issuing a pre-tender Request for Information (RFI) to establish who is willing and able.
 The RFI should contain:

 - Overview of your company and operation to be outsourced

 - Objectives for outsourcing, - better service, cost reduction, etc.

 - Summary information/data outlining size and scope of the operation

 - Project timeframe

 - Summary of information required from a potential bidder